Home-Page-Header-Logo

 Pus-Discharge-From-Ear-2

-This is perhaps one of the oldest entities of ENT he ancient Egyptians recognized CSOM as a disease of the ear and treated it with fluids of duck grease, borax, and cow milk.
+This is perhaps one of the oldest entities of ENT the ancient Egyptians recognized CSOM as a disease of the ear and treated it with fluids of duck grease, borax, and cow milk.
 Traditional healers in India recommended both medicinal and behavioral treatments.
 They advised drinking butter, maintaining silence, and avoiding fatigue to cure CSOM.
 Hippocrates understood the recurrent nature of CSOM and placed patients on different medical and behavioral therapies, depending on the time course of their suppuration.
 Initially, he prescribed hot water, human milk, and sweet wine, along with avoiding the sun, strong wind, and smoky rooms.
 For recurrent cases, he added a topical powder consisting of lead oxide and lead carbonate.

 CSOM is defined as chronic otorrhea (ie, >6-12 wk) through a perforated tympanic membrane (TM).2,3 Chronic suppuration can occur with or without cholesteatoma, and the clinical history of both conditions can be very similar.
 The treatment plan for cholesteatoma always includes tympanomastoid surgery with medical treatment as an adjunct.
 Cholesteatoma and its management are not considered in this article.